fablabnk/LaserCutLampMaking/README.md

 3. Save the file in PDF format.

 4. Open the PDF in Adobe Acrobat.
-Now choose Print and choose RayJet Manager, click the print button and wait for the job to come through to the RayJet Manager software.
-Then click on the job in the list on the right and look for a red 'timing' in the pane on the left.
-If there's no timing there, something went wrong.
+- Now choose Print and choose RayJet Manager, click the print button and wait for the job to come through to the RayJet Manager software
+- Then click on the job in the list on the right and look for a red 'timing' in the pane on the left
+- If there's no timing there, something went wrong.
 If there is a timing, all is well and you can go on to select the correct power and speed settings.

 # Futher Explorations and Alternative Approaches